 - Using Phoenix Management Console, you can execute backup and restore operations for databases that are created and managed on different instances on the server.

 You can register multiple servers across geographies.
-Phoenix can perform following backup and restore jobs for databases:
+Phoenix can perform the following backup and restore jobs for databases:

 - Full backups